Fastest Mobile Internet Countries

-A standout outlier: extremely high median speeds suggest dense 5G coverage and strong backhaul.
+An extreme outlier: exceptionally high median speeds suggest dense 5G coverage and strong backhaul.

-Another Gulf leader: fast mid-band 5G plus compact geography typically improve median outcomes.
+Fast mid-band 5G and compact geography tend to improve median outcomes.

 Strong 5G performance tends to lift the median when coverage is broad and congestion is managed.

-A notable result for a large market: network competition and 5G rollout can shift medians quickly.
+For a large market, network competition and 5G rollout can raise median performance quickly.

-Central & Eastern Europe appears strongly represented near the top of the mobile speed table.
+Central and Eastern Europe is strongly represented near the top of the mobile speed table.

-High 5G adoption and dense urban coverage help keep typical speeds elevated.
+High 5G adoption and dense urban coverage help keep median performance elevated.

-Compact, high-capacity networks tend to show up as high medians, not just high peaks.
+Compact, high-capacity networks often show up as high medians, not only as isolated peak results.

 Small population and concentrated infrastructure investment can translate into strong typical speeds.

-Large footprint, but strong 5G deployments in major areas can still raise the national median.
+Strong 5G deployments in major urban areas can still lift the national median.

-Dense coverage and advanced mobile broadband infrastructure support consistent performance.
+Dense coverage and advanced mobile broadband infrastructure support consistently strong performance.

 Table 1.
 Top 10 countries by median mobile download speed (Mbps), 2025 snapshot